Lead-XD/cm2-worker/README.md

    3. **CM2_MONGODB_URI** - the URI of the CM2 MongoDB database
    4. **REDIS_URL** - the URL of the Redis database
    5. **CLOUDMATE2_BASE_API_URL** - Cloudmate2 openapi url
+   6. **LOG_LEVEL** - the log level of the worker.
+The default log level is 'verbose' if not defined in .env.
+To see all log levels import logLevels from the cm2-worker.
+Following log levels are available:
+      - error
+      - warn
+      - info
+      - http
+      - verbose
+      - debug
+      - silly
 3. Make sure the relevant commands and workers are setup inside CM2 using CM2 API.